-Local Allocation LA3 at West Hemel Hempstead as identified on the Policies Map will be released from the Green Belt and deliver the following:
+Local Allocation LA3 at West Hemel Hempstead as identified on the Policies Map has been released from the Green Belt and will deliver the following:

 - 900 new homes;

 - shop, doctors surgery, and additional social and community provision, including a new primary school;

 - a traveller site of 7 pitches;

-- new open space/playing fields;
+- new open space/playing fields; and

 - extension of Shrubhill Common Nature Reserve and the creation of wider green infrastructure links.

 The key development principles for the site are set out below.
-Further detail is in a site Master Plan.
+Further detail is in a site master plan.